CarlosCordoba96/Machine-Learning-techniques/Milestone2/README.md

 2. Labeling and description of the clusters.

 We have found 9 clusters in total.
-Using the 'labels' information as a new feature in our data, we filtered this information in order to study the the information of the elements corresponding to each cluster/group of cluster that will be defined (in alphabetical order):
+Using the 'labels' information as a new feature in our data, we filtered this information in order to study the the information of the elements corresponding to each cluster/group of cluster that will be defined (in alphabetical order).
+Some groups that have several clusters inside them, those clusters are grouped because they have elements that are very related (in some features), even when they are different in representation.

-A:
+A: A, B y C
-B:
+B: B y C
-C:
+C: B y C
-D:
+D: D, E y F
-E:
+E: E y F
-F:
+F: E y F
-G:
+G: G, H e I
-H:
+H: I y H
-I:
+I: I y H

 3. The best dendogram